Turbulent Relative Particle Dispersion

 \textbf{6.
 Compressibility Effects on Relative Particle Dispersion}\\

 Intuitively, fluid compressibility is believed to lead to trapping of particles for long times and counteracting their tendency to drift away from each other - strong fluid compressibility would lead to particle clustering (Falkovich et al. \cite{Fal}).
 Laboratory experiments and numerical simulations in full-fledged 3D compressible FDT are not at hand yet.
 Shallow fluid layer flows provide an interesting alternative in this regard because the horizontal divergence of the free-surface flow on a shallow fluid layer is non-zero even though the fluid is incompressible.
-Consequently, the motion of passive tracer particles\footnote{Particle tracers which have the same density as that of the carrier fluid and very small size can be approximated as point-like particles having the same velocity as that of the carrier fluid at the position of the particle.
-On the other hand, the effective velocity field for inertial particles can have a non-vanishing divergence even for incompressible flows (Maxey and Riley \cite{Max}).
-Consequently, inertial particles exhibit dissipative dynamics which involves asymptotic evolution on an attractor, and, hence, particle clustering.} (used as surface markers in oceans) is not representative of 3D incompressible dynamics because such particles will respond only to the fluid flow on the free surface and not to the flow normal to the surface.
-They sample the horizontal components of the flow-velocity field and hence exhibit a dissipative phase space dynamics involving asymptotic evolution on an attractor and provide a convenient framework to analyze the compressibility effects on relative particle dispersion even though the flow velocity is very small compared with the speed of sound (Sommerer and Ott \cite{Som}).
-Laboratory experiments and numerical simulations have therefore investigated relative particle dispersion on a free surface (Cressman et al. \cite{Cre}) to explore the compressibility effects.
+Consequently, the motion of passive tracer particles\footnote{Particle tracers, which have the same density as that of the carrier fluid and very small size, can be approximated as point-like particles having the same velocity as that of the carrier fluid at the position of the particle.
+On the other hand, the effective velocity field for inertial particles can have a non-vanishing divergence even when they are advected by incompressible flows (Maxey and Riley \cite{Max}), Falkovich and Pumir \cite{fapu}).
+Consequently, inertial particles exhibit dissipative phase-space dynamics and hence, particle clustering, especially in strain-dominated regions.} (used as surface markers in oceans) is not representative of 3D incompressible dynamics because such particles will respond only to the fluid flow on the free surface and not to the flow normal to the surface.
+They sample the horizontal components of the flow-velocity field and hence exhibit a dissipative phase space dynamics involving asymptotic evolution on an attractor and provide a convenient framework to analyze the compressibility effects on RPD even though the flow velocity is very small compared with the speed of sound (Sommerer and Ott \cite{Som}).
+Laboratory experiments and numerical simulations have therefore investigated RPD on a free surface (Cressman et al. \cite{Cre}) to explore the compressibility effects on the RPD problem.
 On the other hand, Cressman et al. \cite{Cre} expressed the necessity to have a theoretical framework to explain their results.
 We now propose to provide one such theoretical formulation.